Ferrellgas Partners L.P. (FGP)'s Financial Results Comparing With NGL Energy Partners LP (NYSE:NGL) | New Business Observer

 |4%

-Ferrellgas Partners L.P.’s current beta is 2.55 and it happens to be 155.00% more volatile than Standard and Poor’s 500.
-Competitively, NGL Energy Partners LP is 3.00% more volatile than Standard and Poor’s 500, because of the 1.03 beta.
+Ferrellgas Partners L.P. has a 2.55 beta, while its volatility is 155.00% which is more volatile than Standard and Poor’s 500.
+NGL Energy Partners LP’s 3.00% more volatile than Standard and Poor’s 500 volatility due to the stock’s 1.03 beta.

 Liquidity

-Ferrellgas Partners L.P. has a Current Ratio of 1.2 and a Quick Ratio of 0.9.
-Competitively, NGL Energy Partners LP’s Current Ratio is 1.4 and has 1.1 Quick Ratio.
-NGL Energy Partners LP’s better ability to pay short and long-term obligations than Ferrellgas Partners L.P.
+1.2 and 0.9 are the respective Current Ratio and a Quick Ratio of Ferrellgas Partners L.P.
+Its rival NGL Energy Partners LP’s Current and Quick Ratios are 1.4 and 1.1 respectively.
+NGL Energy Partners LP has a better chance of clearing its pay short and long-term debts than Ferrellgas Partners L.P.

-The following table delivered below contains the ratings and recommendations for Ferrellgas Partners L.P. and NGL Energy Partners LP.
+The Recommendations and Ratings for Ferrellgas Partners L.P. and NGL Energy Partners LP are featured in the next table.

 |Sell Ratings